Stanix-Games/Docs/StanixEntityFramework/Index.md

 If you think about UX User A shouldn't die as that makes feel him bad, but if he doesn't die everyone would be happy.

+* TODO: Explain how to manage this with async-await states *

 # Behind the scenes

 1. We create structures that represent basic things such as Health, Identity, Inventory/Container, etc